Why are we consulting?

 We are asking for your views on the following:

-- how many vehicles residents keep at their address
+- How many vehicles are kept at each residential address

 Who we are consulting